bsv-blockchain/gitbook-poc-solutions/demos/demo-catalog/register/technical-register.md

 ## Overview

-Register (BlockMed) is a blockchain-based prescription management system using Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs) on the Bitcoin SV overlay network with extended QuarkID packages.
+Register (BlockMed) is a blockchain-based prescription management system using Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs) on the BSV overlay network with extended QuarkID packages.
 The system enables secure prescription workflows with actors including patients, doctors, pharmacies, and insurers.

 ---